wide-dot/6809-game-builder/doc/unpack-tools.md

          |___ bin  (launch scripts for java tools and native tools)
          |___ repo (java binaries)

-Note : Native tools will unpack based on the platform name.
+Note : The native tools to unpack will be chosen based on the acutal runtime platform.

 ## Update your PATH